The Fall of the Islamic World

 The Fall of the Islamic World: A forecast (ISBN 9789025437398, original German title: Der Untergang der islamischen Welt: Eine Prognose, ISBN 9783426275443) is a book from 2010 by the German-Egyptian political scientist and Islam critic Hamed Abdel-Samad.

 In the book Abdel-Samad claims Islam is over its peak.
-As root cause, he points to the contradiction that contemporary Muslims do consume the material achievements of modern society, but on a spiritual plane they are not open to much of associated concepts such as freedom, equality and religious criticism in modern society.
-Moreover, Muslims in the West are largely financially economically dependent on Western social order but despise the underlying moral values.
-The gap between Islam and society grows and loses its relevance.
-Adbel-Samad sees a solution in what he called a "post-Koran discourse", a religious-ethnical Islamic revival, but not literally on the Qu'ran word.
+He states that the root cause of Islam's decline is that contemporary Muslims do consume the material achievements of modern society, but on a spiritual plane they are not open to modern concepts such as freedom, equality and religious criticism.
+He argues that Muslims in the West are largely financially economically dependent on Western social order but despise the underlying moral values.
+As a result, he says, the gap between Islam and modern society grows and Islam loses its relevance.
+Adbel-Samad proposes a solution in what he called a "post-Koran discourse", a religious-ethnical Islamic revival, but not literally on the Qu'ran word.